UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

   <img src="/img/shapeEditor.PNG" height="374">
   </div>
 </p><br>
 Once the Shape Editor opens up look to the top right of the screen and click the <b>Library</b> tab.
-Right under that, click the dropdown box and navigate down to <filepath>art/shapes/actors/ybot</filepath> and click that.(TODO-add 1,2,3 to pic)
+Right under that, click the dropdown box and navigate down to <b>art/shapes/actors/ybot</b> and click that.(TODO-add 1,2,3 to pic)
 <br><br>
 <p>
   <div align="center">
   <img src="/img/shapeEdSelect.PNG" height="203">
   </div>
 </p><br>
-Once you do that, you'll see that you are now inside the new directory that we created earlier to keep our new T-Pose and animations:(TODO-go over 'Force DAE')
+Once you do that, you'll see that you are now inside the new directory that we created earlier to keep our new T-Pose and animations:
 <br>
 <p>
   <div align="center">